MicrosoftDocs/Hololens/hololens/shared-aad-accounts.md

 2. Add that user to the "__SharedAccounts__" group.
 3. Ensure the device is added to the "__SharedDevices__" group.
 You should configure your devices for Autopilot first so they're already present in Microsoft Entra.

-See [Example device setup script](#example-device-setup-script) for an example of a powershell script that can be used to automate this process.
+See [Example device setup script](#example-device-setup-script) for an example of a PowerShell script that can be used to automate this process.

 ## Testing your configuration